-The performance of long-term fixed rate borrowing for 2015-16 is measured by comparing the all-in borrowing cost against the statistical distribution of benchmark interest rates observed during the year, with the objective being to attain a low percentile rank.
-Regular long-term fixed rate borrowing achieved a percentile rank of 42, outperforming the target range of 45-55 percentile.
+The OFA monitors and measures the performance of the borrowing and money market programs.
+The performance of long-term fixed rate borrowing for 2016-17 is measured by comparing the all-in borrowing cost against the statistical distribution of benchmark interest rates observed during the year, with the objective being to attain a low percentile rank.
+Regular long-term fixed borrowing achieved a percentile rank of 51, within the target range of 45-55 percentile; strategic foreign borrowing, which constituted 26 per cent of total borrowings in 2016-17 achieved a percentile rank of 38, outperforming the target range of 50-75 percentile.